bridgetownrb/bridgetown/bridgetown-website/src/_docs/template-engines/erb-and-beyond.md

 <% end %>

 <%= render Note.new(type: :warning) do %>
   Don't let the naming fool you…Bridgetown's slotted content feature is not related to the concept of slots in custom elements and shadow DOM (aka web components).
 But there are some surface-level similarities.
 Many view-related frameworks provide some notion of slots (perhaps called something else like content or layout blocks), as it's helpful to be able to render named "child" content within "parent" views.
+If you're looking for information on using actual HTML slots, check out our new [Declarative Shadow DOM documentation](/docs/content/dsd).
 <% end %>

 ## Other HTML Helpers